port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/gitlab/installation.md

 3. Click "Create group access token".
 4. Copy the generated token and use it when deploying the integration in the following steps.

-## Configuring the GitLab integration
+## Configure the GitLab integration

 ### `tokenMapping`